Alianidua/DeleteDuplicates/README.md

 ## Developer manual

-This program was coded using `Python3.7.9`.
+This program was coded using [Python 3.7.9](https://www.python.org/downloads/release/python-379/).

 ### Install and run the program